Fort Ord: History

 The end of the war came with the surrenders of Germany, in May, and Japan, in September 1945.
-The soon onset of a Cold War against the Soviet Union caused tensions continued for the next forty some years into the early 1990s.
+The subsequent onset of the Cold War against the Soviet Union caused increased tensions which continued for the next forty some years into the early 1990s.
 In 1947, Fort Ord became the home of the 4th Replacement Training Center.
-During the 1950s and 1960s, Fort Ord was a staging area for units departing for war in the Korean War and later peacetime/occupation duty in Japan, South Korea and the Philippines and Thailand.
+During the 1950s and 1960s, Fort Ord was a staging area for units departing for war in the Korean War and later peacetime/occupation duty in Japan, South Korea, the Philippines and Thailand.
 Then, when Southeast Asia became a war zone with Vietnam (and later involving, by the 1970s, Cambodia and Laos), the United States had, at one time, 50,000 troops on the installation.
 The 194th Armored Brigade was activated there under Combat Development Command in 1957, but departed for Fort Knox in Kentucky in 1960.

 Between 1952 and 1954 the Del E. Webb Construction Company was hired to construct some 42 new permanent buildings to make Fort Ord a permanent Army post.
 The total cost of construction was more than $20,000,000.
 The first buildings completed were dormitories followed by a guard house and stockade.
 Additional buildings constructed as part of the plan were an administrative headquarters building, quartermaster warehouses, and an improved water storage system.
 There were a total of 31 dormitory buildings that could house 7,000 men.

 In 1957, land on the eastern side of the post was used to create the Laguna Seca Raceway which served to replace the Pebble Beach road racing course that ceased operations for safety reasons in that same year.

 The post continued as a center for instruction of basic and advanced infantrymen until 1976, when the training area was deactivated and Fort Ord again became the home of the 7th Infantry Division, following their return from South Korea after twenty-five years on the DMZ ("demilitarized zone").

 On July 14, 1989, the U.S. Environmental Protection Agency (EPA) proposed placement of Fort Ord on the National Priorities List (NPL).
 The site contained leaking underground petroleum storage tanks, a 150 acre landfill that was primarily used to dispose of residential waste and small amounts of commercial waste generated by the base, a former fire drill area, motor pool maintenance areas, small dump sites, small arms target ranges, an 8000 acre firing range, and other limited areas that posed threats from unexploded ordnance.
 NPL status was finalized on February 21, 1990.

-The final basic training classes were held in 1976.
+The final basic training classes were held in 1975.